iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Equalities, Inequalities of Euclidean Space.md

 ---
 ### **An Augmented Version**

-Differs from the generalized version, this rule is for convex combinations of 2 vector in Hilbert Space.
+Differs from the generalized version, this rule is for convex combinations of 2 vectors in Hilbert Space.
 Here we derive another version of the same formula, which is occasionally useful:

 $$